AskAlexSharov/erigon-notes/Abstract.md

     - Instead of datadir/snapshots_tmp need use datadir/snapshots/tmp - because user must be able to mount datadir/snapshots to another disk
     - Some code to migrate from v1 to v2 of snapshots
+    - Will we introduce new stages for snapshots?
+Now code is in "before stage header" and "before stage senders prune".
+      To make decision and create task for it.
 - Rollup:
     - We already have multi-protocol support: Node -> Ethereum.
 Can add one more Node -> Rollup (If need run Rollup inside Erigon).